DroneOps/TMR_2023/README.md

 ## Setup

+Note: in the following instructions, we named our workspace tello_workspace, you can copy and paste all commands if you name your worskpace the same, othwerwise, replace tello_workspace with yours.

 ### Prerequisites:
 Fresh install of ubuntu 18.04

 ### Install ROS Melodic
 Follow this page
 http://wiki.ros.org/melodic/Installation/Ubuntu

 ### Install the following version of ffmpeg: